barryclark/jekyll-now/_posts/2023-12-03-Reinventing-The-Wheel-~-Bootloader-part-1.md

 ![]({{site.baseurl}}/images/wheel_x86executionmodes.jpg)

 Before entering into protected mode, we must also set up a Global Descriptor Table(GDT) and load its address into the Global Descriptor Table Register(GDTR).
+See https://en.wikipedia.org/wiki/Global_Descriptor_Table.
 The Global Descriptor table holds segment descriptors that are used when in Protected Mode.
 Segmentation was originally created as a method by which system software could isolate software processes (tasks), and the data used by those processes, from one another in an effort to increase the reliability of systems running multiple processes simultaneously.
 The AMD64 architecture is designed to support all forms of legacy segmentation.
 However, most modern system software does not use the segmentation features available in the legacy x86 architecture.
 Regardless, it still must be set up.

 In our design we will take advantage of the Flat Segmentation model.
 In this design we set the base address of all segments to zero and set the limits to 4GB(the maximum addressable memory in 32bit addressing 2^32). x86 automatically uses the Flat Segmentation model in 64bit mode, but we must manually set it up for protected mode.